 The faster way is to just press the Option+6 buttons on your Mac keyboard.

 Both Mac and Windows computers have keyboard shortcuts already built in.
 But how you trigger them is different.
 In Windows, you press and hold the Alt key and then type the numerical sequence listed in the table above.
 For the section symbol on a Windows computer, you would press and hold the Alt key.
 Next, type the numbers, “0167,” and then release the Alt key.
-This would create the § symbol in your text.
-While Windows’ Alt keyboard combinations are vast, there are only a few needed in legal drafting.
+This would create the section symbol (§) in your text.
+While Windows’ Alt keyboard combinations are vast, there are only a few symbols needed in legal document drafting.
 Mac has simpler keyboard shortcuts for these symbols.

 Why use legal symbols keyboard shortcuts